w3f/polkadot-wiki/docs/learn/learn-guides-staking-pools.md

 ![Create Nomination Pools](../assets/staking/Nomination-Pools-1.png)

-The UI automatically assigns ID to the pool and allows for entering the name of the pools as well as the deposit to be bonded.
+The UI automatically assigns an ID to the pool and allows for entering the name of the pools and the deposit to be bonded.

 ![Create Nomination Pools - deposit](../assets/staking/Nomination-Pools-2.png)